cahom/Calculator-B-W-/README.md

 # Calculator-B-W-
-Black and white functioning online calculator implemented with html
+Black and white functioning online calculator implemented with html and css